 About this course

 Film and history are closely linked, with roots going back to the earliest days of cinema.
-We offer this exciting and challenging joint course for movie lovers and history buffs.
-You'll study the history of film from a variety of perspectives: as popular art, big business and as a cultural record.
+We offer this exciting and challenging film and history degree for movie lovers and history buffs.
+You'll study film history from a variety of perspectives: as popular art, big business and as a cultural record.

 You'll study familiar classics alongside contemporary cinema.
 Genres you'll explore include: